Presentability and topoi in internal higher category theory: Cocompletion with relations

 is an equivalence.
 Using Proposition~\ref{prop:CocompletionRelations}, this is in turn equivalent to the map

 being an equivalence.
 We will use induction on $n$ to show that this functor is an equivalence.
 If $n=1$, this is precisely the content of Proposition~\ref{prop:CocompletionRelations}.
-For $n>1$, the construction of $\square_{k=1}^n R_k$ and $\square_{k=1}^n S_k$ together with the fact that colimit cocones in functor $\BB$-categories are detected object-wise~\cite[Proposition~4.3.2]{Martini2021a} imply that the above map can be identified with the morphism
+For $n>1$, the construction of $\square_{k=1}^n R_k$ and $\square_{k=1}^n S_k$ together with Lemma~\ref{lem:limitpreservationswap} imply that the above map can be identified with the morphism

-As Proposition~\ref{prop:CocompletionRelations} implies that the map $\iFun{\I{C}^n}{\I{E}}_{R_n}\to \iFun{\IPSh_{\Univ}^{(\I{U}, R_n)}(\I{C}^n)}{\I{E}}^{\cocont{\I{U}}}$ is an equivalence, the claim thus follows by the induction hypothesis. \end{proof}
+As Proposition~\ref{prop:CocompletionRelations} implies that the map $\IFun(\I{C}^n,\I{E})_{R_n}\to \IFun^{\cocont{\I{U}}}(\IPSh^{(\I{U}, R_n)}(\I{C}^n),\I{E})$ is an equivalence, the claim thus follows by the induction hypothesis. \end{proof}

-\section{Locally constant sheaves}
+\chapter{Locally constant sheaves}

 This section is devoted to the study of locally constant sheaves in $\infty$-topoi.
 For the entire section, let us fix a compactly generated $ \infty $-category $ \EE $.
 Recall that we write $ {\Shv_\EE(\BB)} = \Fun^{\lim}(\BB^\op, \EE) = \BB \otimes \EE $, where $ -\otimes- $ denotes the tensor product in $\LPrS$.
 By applying $ -\otimes \EE $ to the constant sheaf functor $ \const_\BB \colon \mathcal{S} \rightarrow \BB $ we obtain an adjunction